 - The manufacturer recommended daily portion for a puppy her age is 380 grams, which means 127 grams per meal.

 - A deciliter measuring cup of Eukanuba Growing Puppy kibble weighs 57 grams.

 - In other words, the manufacturer recommends that she be fed 6.7 measuring cups per day or 2.2 measuring cups per meal.

-This, however, is way too much even for an active puppy like her.
+This, however, would have been way too much even for an active puppy like her.
 With the help of weekly weigh-ins, we determined that her baseline was around 1.5 measuring cups per meal (which was the recommendation of her breeder in the first place).
 The manufacturer recommended daily difference is 125 grams or 42 grams per meal.
 On a weekly basis that would have meant 900 grams of extra food!

 It is probably clear that should we have fed her that much food, her weight would have sky rocketed out of the recommended gain of one kilo per week maximum.
-She would have certainly eaten all that food, should we just fed her.
+She would have certainly eaten all that food, had we just fed her.
 In other words, feeding a dog takes as much self control as feeding yourself.

 5 Practical Feeding Tips

 Here are some practical feeding tips for dogs of all ages:

 - Always have plenty of fresh water available for your dog to drink.